Conditions in detention facilities

 Dutch Council for Refugees Visit Website

 Persons in detention have a right to health care, either provided by a doctor appointed by the centre or by a doctor of their own choosing.
 In March 2022, newspaper Trouw reported that due to a lack of qualified personnel and the right resources, the men detained in the Rotterdam immigration detention centre have been receiving poor medical care for years.[3]
 In one example a detainee needed to wait four months in order to see a doctor for a growing bump on his chin, because the nurse recorded his request as ‘no emergency’.
-In response, the Custodial Institutions Agency denied the lack of access to adequate care, neither physical nor mental.
+The Custodial Institutions Agency replied in the newspaper and denied the lack of access to adequate care, neither physical nor mental.[4]

 There are no known problems of overcrowding.
 Due to a reserve both on the short term and on the long run, overcrowding is highly unlikely.